 A women’s writing retreat sparked an interest in flash and short fiction.
-When larger stories demanded to be told, I found a new passion in writing gritty stories that illuminated the dichotomies in the human condition; stories that demonstrate joy and redemption can exist alongside pain and tragedy.
+When larger stories demanded to be told, I found a new passion in writing stories that illuminated the dichotomies in the human condition; stories that demonstrate joy and redemption can exist in the face of great pain and tragedy.

 In 2003, my husband, Andy, and I left behind big-city life to make our home in the mountains of southwest Colorado.
 I’m represented by JL Stermer of New Leaf Literary & Media.